FuturesJS/FuturesJS/README.markdown

     Futures.sequence(function (callback) { callback("I'm ready."); })
         .then(function (callback, previousResult, index, [result0, result1, ...]) { callback("I'm here."); })

+PROPOSED CHANGE: Is there a good use case for tracking the previousResults as an array?
+I think this should be simplified to

+    .then(function(prevResult) {
+        this.fulfill;
+    });

 Futures.whilst() -- begin a "safe" loop with timeout, sleep, and max loop options